 A growing fetus needs nutrients and this applies primarily to protein, which is the basic building block of tissues.
 A pregnant woman’s overall caloric demand also increases after the first trimester, and usually, a woman in this stage of pregnancy needs about 3000 kcal, only 700 kcal more than before pregnancy.
 This is because the body can now make better use of food, so eat for two, not for one, and be careful of overeating during your pregnancy.

 Diet during pregnancy is focused on keeping the mother healthy and maximising the healthy development of the baby.
 Pregnant women are encouraged to eat a balanced diet that consists of fresh fruits and vegetables, lean protein, whole grains and dairy products – all of which are rich in the nutrients most needed at this time.

 In addition to the foods that are particularly recommended, there are many foods that a pregnant woman should avoid because they could harm her or her child.
 Another good tip for a healthy pregnancy is to avoid eating the following:

 - Raw or undercooked meat (e.g. tartare, rare beef steak) can be a source of Toxoplasma infection.

 - Feta cheese, camembert blue and soft cheeses can contain bacteria of the genus Listeria, which can cause serious illness in pregnant women.

-- Coffee, strong tea and cola contain caffeine, which overstimulates the mother and child and can lead to arrhythmias.
+- Coffee, strong tea and Cola contain caffeine, which over-stimulates the mother and child and can lead to arrhythmias.

 - Alcohol disturbs the healthy development of the baby and may lead to fetal alcohol syndrome (FAS).

-Prioritizing the mother and baby’s health
+Prioritising the mother and baby’s health

 All of the plans we offer can be international in nature and allow access to the best private clinics and hospitals in the UK and worldwide.
 For more information on plans and pricing, please contact our advisors directly for a free consultation and plan comparison.